Bvisi0n/Bvisi0n/README.md

 ## 🤖 AI & Workflow Philosophy

-I hail from the pre-AI era — back when code was carved in stone and bugs were hunted manually through the tall grass.
+I hail from the pre-AI era — back when code was carved into stone tablets and bugs were hunted through the tall grass with nothing but a stick and a grimace.
-Now?
-I've trained with the tools.
-I prompt with purpose.
-I wield AI like a sharpened stick.

-Suddenly, I can generate edge-case test suites, shape Doxygen in-house style, and restructure modules —
-not in hours, but in minutes.
-The jungle didn’t get easier. **I just got stronger.**

-> AI doesn't replace expertise.
-It amplifies it — or exposes the lack of it.
+Then I discovered the force.
+Not the boring, movie kind — the real one.
+The kind that flows through the jungle canopy, humming with raw power, tempting you with speed and convenience.
+I trained with it.
+I prompted with purpose.
+I wielded it like a lightsaber carved from the purest banana crystal.

+But the Dark Side is sly.
+My hands-on skills began to slip.
+I faced my ancient nemesis — the cursed for loop — and fumbled like a chimp trying to rewire a coconut.
+The knowledge was still there, buried deep in the vines, but the muscle memory had started to fade.

+From my treetop perch, I saw it everywhere — young padawans, swinging fearlessly while their AI vine was strong… but plummeting the moment it was cut.
+I was different — but not for much longer.
+My mastery of the Code Force was growing, but my ability to simply type was slipping into the undergrowth.

+This could not stand.

+I turned from the Dark Side.
+I forged the Way of the Balanced Ape.
+Autocomplete was banished from my jungle.
+AI was forbidden from handing me ready-made code.
+Its role was stripped to a single, humble task: save me the endless hours I’d waste wandering through the sacred halls of cppreference and the forsaken ruins of Stack Overflow.

+I code in two modes:
+**Mastery mode** — Autocomplete off, hints only, code snippets as if you'd find it in the sacred cppreference scrolls, I do the work.
+This keeps my ape-grip strong and my reflexes sharp.
+**Beast mode** — Autocomplete on, sabers swinging, tearing through jams, competitions, and delivery sprints faster than a rhino on a banana run.

 ---